zx80/flask-simple-auth/DOCUMENTATION.md

   for instance: `comics:calvin:20380119031407:4ee89cd4cc7afe0a86b26bdce6d11126`.
   The time limit is a simple UTC timestamp *YYYYMMDDHHmmSS* that can be checked easily by the application client.
-  Compared to `jwt` tokens, they are easy to interpret and compare manually, no decoding is involved.
+  Compared to `jwt` tokens, they are short and easy to interpret and compare manually, no decoding is involved.
   If an issuer is set (`FSA_TOKEN_ISSUER`), the name is appended to the realm after a `/`.